Rocket-CDS/RocketCDS/plugins/rocketcatalog/autocomplete.md

 **Name:** Friendly Name

 **Cache:** To speed up functionality the data list is cached.
-The caching can be turned off is required, but that is recommanded for only small lists.
+The caching can be turned off if required.
 The list is rebuild overnight by the scheduler.
 (The cached data list is displayed below.)

 **IsDirty:** If any of the articles in the catalog have been changed the dirty flag is activated.
 This will inform the scheduler that a rebuild of the list is required.